Steinwealth/EasyIchimoku/README.md

 **€£$¥ Ichimoku v14** — Production-style TradingView Pine Script (v5) for Ichimoku Cloud trend-following with preset-optimized parameters, multi-layer filters, and webhook-ready alerts.
 Use with your own broker and the Easy TradingView Agent to process TradingView alerts into executed decisions for your crypto broker.

 > **Positioning:** Part of the "Easy Trading Software" suite.
 Validation is based on structured historical backtests and ongoing live forward tests using the 1H preset configurations.
-5m presets are included in the script but are not represented in the performance tables below.
 Designed for reliability and automation: preset defaults per symbol/timeframe, time filters, breakeven and trailing logic, and rich JSON alert payloads for downstream execution and analytics.
-1H Presets for Coinbase Perp Nano Futures BTC, ETH, SOL, & XRP are included.
+1H & 5m presets for Coinbase USA Perp Nano Futures BTC, ETH, SOL, & XRP are included.

 ---

 ### Why this project stands out

-- **Preset-optimized per symbol** — BTC, ETH, SOL, XRP (5m/1h) and other pairs have dedicated presets (Ichimoku periods, ADX, RSI, risk, breakeven, trailing) tuned from backtests; one-click "Use Preset Defaults."
+- **Preset-optimized per symbol** — BTC, ETH, SOL, XRP (1h/5m) and other pairs have dedicated presets (Ichimoku periods, ADX, RSI, risk, breakeven, trailing) tuned from backtests; one-click "Use Preset Defaults."
-- **Multi-layer entry and exit logic** — TK cross + cloud + Chikou + cloud color + ADX + RSI; exits via stop/target, breakeven, 3H/6H breakeven, trailing stop, and RSI-based early exit.
+- **Multi-layer entry and exit logic** — TK cross + cloud + Chikou + cloud color + ADX + RSI; exits via stop/target, breakeven, 6H breakeven, trailing stop, and RSI-based early exit.
 - **Time filters and guardrails** — Weekend block, evening block, news-volatility filter (8–9 AM PT); configurable so you avoid low-quality sessions.
 - **Webhook-ready and analytics-ready** — Alerts emit full JSON (strategy_id, side, price, symbol, timeframe, and 100+ `historical_enhancer` fields) for execution agents and ML/backtest pipelines.